Minimad-Diver/plex-db-sync/README.md

 # plex-db-sync
 Synchronizes the database watched status between two Plex servers.
 This includes watched times, and works for all users on the system without the need for tokens.

-This is a fork of the Fmstrat/plex-db-sync with focus specifically on Docker usage.
+This is a fork of the Fmstrat/plex-db-sync and lusky3/plex-db-sync with focus on two Docker containers within Unraid.

+### THINGS MIGHT NOT WORK YE ###

 ## Deployment